IIOP Continuing Education Courses

 20 hours virtual / 20 hours live

 After completing the 20-hour didactic online portion of the course and all related quizzes and exams, you will be eligible to complete the 3-day laboratory portion at the International Institute of Orthotics campus.
-Classes will be held for 3 days from Wednesday 9/16/2026 to Friday 9/18/2026.

 *Includes 8 hr Florida requirement for casting custom molded shoes.